 Many different power and heat generators which run on a range of different fuels are available to warm your home.
 Most of these rely on burning something and collecting the heat generated.
 Some of the more popular fuels include:

-- Gasoline or Diesel – Yes these both burn extremely well, and can be used to generate heat, but they also release huge amounts of carbon dioxide and other harmful gases when burnt.
-Since they aren’t renewable resources, they aren’t really a good choice of fuel.
+- Gasoline or diesel – Yes, these both burn extremely well, and can be used to generate heat, but they also release huge amounts of carbon dioxide and other harmful gases when burnt.
+Since these fuels do not belong to renewable resources, they aren’t really a good choice of fuel.

-Solar power is becoming more and more popular throughout the world, but relies on the same principles of heating with electricity.
-Basically, solar panels are mounted on the roof of your house, or somewhere else nearby.
-These generate electricity, which can be stored in batteries or used immediately.
+Solar power is becoming more and more popular throughout the world and relies on the same principle of heating as when being connected to the electrical grid.
+Basically, solar panels are mounted on the roof of your house or on the ground.
+Photovoltaic solar panels generate electricity which can be stored in batteries or used immediately.